zhuliuyang0203/11111111111111111/py/docs/source/index.rst

  - Ensure `tox` is installed (using a `virtualenv` is recommended)
  - Run: `python -m venv venv && venv/bin/activate && pip install tox`
  - After making changes, before committing execute `tox -e linting`
  - If tox exits `0`, commit and push.
-Otherwise fix the newly introduced styke violations.
+Otherwise fix the newly introduced style violations.
  - `flake8` requires manual fixes
  - `black` will rewrite the violations automatically, however the files are unstaged and should staged again.
- - `isort` will rewrite the viiolations automatically, however the files are unstaged and should staged again.
+ - `isort` will rewrite the violations automatically, however the files are unstaged and should staged again.